 I won’t do this in my lifetime, but you can in yours.”

-Hamlin still lives in her cottage on the grounds of the Addis Ababa Fistula Hospital.
-She remains very active in the day-to-day work of the hospital and patient care.
-Reg Hamlin was actively involved in the activities of the hospital and was a member of its Board of Trustees until his death in 1993.
+Hamlin still lives in her cottage on the grounds of the Addis Ababa Fistula Hospital and remains very active in the day-to-day work of the hospital and patient care.

 Hamlin appeared on Oprah Winfrey’s television show in January 2004 at age 80.
 The episode was included in Winfrey’s 20-year anthology collection.